Non-Associative Geometry and the Spectral Action Principle: The Simplest Almost-Associative Example

-The first task in constructing the spectral action for our almost-associative geometry is to fluctuate the Dirac operator $D = D_c\otimes\mathbb{I}$.
-Before doing so however it will be useful to discuss the automorphism group corresponding to our $*$-algebra $\mathcal{A} = C_{\infty}({\cal M},\mathbb{O})$.
-Start by considering the automorphisms of the octonions themselves $\mathbb{O}$.
-If we choose any two elements $a,b\in\mathbb{O}$, then the operator
+The first task in constructing the spectral action for our almost-associative geometry is to fluctuate the Dirac operator $D=D_c\otimes\mathbb{I}$.
+In our example, this task is simplified by the fact that $D_{F}=0$: this means the fluctuation will produce gauge fields, but no Higgs fields.